Who We Are

 OUR MISSION

-Illuminating, celebrating, and advancing queer lives through film, education, and dialogue.
+Illuminate, celebrate, and transform 2SLGBTQIA+ lives through film, education, and dialogue.

-At Out On Screen, film-lovers, volunteers, and supporters of all kinds believe that film has the power to transform social and political landscapes.
-We curate films that illuminate transformative moments in the lives of queer, trans, and Two Spirit people, convene meaningful dialogue around issues relevant to 2SLGBTQIA+ communities today, and catalyze change locally and globally.
+At Out On Screen, we believe that film has the power to transform social and political landscapes.
+We curate films that illuminate transformative moments in the lives of queer, trans, and Two Spirit people; convene meaningful dialogue around issues relevant to 2SLGBTQIA+ communities today; and catalyze change locally and globally.

-We lead courageously, think strategically, and work together with committed partners to foster belonging, affirmation, and connections within our community and with other social movements.
-We are honoured to celebrate you and to celebrate with you the unique, strong and splendid queer communities in Vancouver and beyond that make us who we are.
+We lead courageously, think strategically, and work together with committed partners to foster belonging, affirmation, and connections within our community.

 OUR VALUES